spaceprofessor/aed-handout/HAAE-D03_Handout.md

 ![](figures/haae-d03_ballistic_Seite_31.png)

 As you can see, we get exactly the same results with this very different approach.
-Therefore, we have now confidence that load analysis is correct and we can apply it now to dynamic pressure and heating rate.
+Therefore, we can now have confidence that our load analysis is correct, so that we can apply it now to dynamic pressure and heating rate.

 ---

 ![](figures/haae-d03_ballistic_Seite_32.png)

 It is interesting to see that the equation for the maximal dynamic pressure is very similar to the equation for the maximal deceleration.
 Simply $q_{\max} = \beta \cdot (-dV/dt)_{\max}$.
 It was already astonishing that the maximal deceleration does not depend on the ballistic coefficient $\beta$.
 But the maximal dynamic pressure does!
-So the maximal dynamic pressure (and thus dynamic and structural load) is larger for a cannonball-like entry vehicle than for a balloon-like entry vehicle (and actually a balloon-like vehicle with a low $\beta$ may survive an atmospheric entry, if the material is strong enough).
+So the maximal dynamic pressure (and thus dynamic and structural load) is larger for a cannonball-like entry vehicle than for a balloon-like entry vehicle (and actually a balloon-like vehicle with a low $\beta$ may even survive an atmospheric entry, if the material is strong enough).

 ---

 ![](figures/haae-d03_ballistic_Seite_33.png)

 You can see that the maximal heat flux happens before the maximal dynamic pressure and thus structural load.
 This physical fact killed the seven astronauts of the Space Shuttle Columbia on 01 Feb 2003.
 During the launch, a piece of foam insulation broke off from the Space Shuttle external tank and struck the left wing of the orbiter.
-When Columbia re-entered the atmosphere, the damage allowed hot atmospheric gases to penetrate the wing and to heat up the its internal structure.
+When Columbia re-entered the atmosphere, the damage allowed hot atmospheric gases to penetrate the wing and to heat up its internal structure.
 The later structural load maximum then caused the wing to break apart.
 If the maximal structural load would have acted onto the still cold wing structure, the Shuttle may have survived entry and so the crew.
 But, unfortunately, $e^{-1/6} > e^{-1/2}$.

 ---